bsmg/beat-saber-community-wiki/support.md

 BitDefender and other AV software seem to have added the Mod Manager into their database of suspicious programs.
 See this [GitHub issue](https://github.com/beat-saber-modding-group/BeatSaberModInstaller/issues/20) for more info, and use your best judgement.

 ### 1.2 I can't download the mod manager, or it closes as soon as I start it up|
-You're probably trying to run the old mod managers, just use mod assistant instead.[Modassistant Github](https://github.com/Assistant/ModAssistant/releases/latest).
+You're probably trying to run the old mod managers, just use mod assistant instead.
+[ModAssistant Github](https://github.com/Assistant/ModAssistant/releases/latest).
 You can also refer to [Videos On Installer Usage, And Manual Installation](#watch-videos-on-installing)

 ### 1.3 Permission/Exception Errors